RomainSire/Old-Portfolio/README.md

 # Portfolio
 Building my portfolio.

+> :warning: Update on September 2020: My portfolio is now offline.
+I'm considering to build a new one with NodeJS instead of PHP.
+So I'll have to change my hosting service anyway!

 The portfolio is available online at this address : http://romainsire.com
 Please consider that I'm a beginner developper, so if you notice a security breach, please feel free to report it or even correct it here on GitHub!